duchangyu/client-timeliner-view.and.data.api/README.md

 Program Workflow

-. _layout.shtml designs the layout of the page
+* _layout.shtml designs the layout of the page

-.
-Timeliner_new_ui.js implements the layout and workflow
+* Timeliner_new_ui.js implements the layout and workflow

-.
-HomeController.cs gets the token in server side, and send to client
+* HomeController.cs gets the token in server side, and send to client

-.
-Timeliner_new_ui.js loads the prepared model, by the token, displays it
+* Timeliner_new_ui.js loads the prepared model, by the token, displays it

-. presumption: register your api key and secret at https://developer.autodesk.com/
+* presumption: register your api key and secret at https://developer.autodesk.com/

-. upload a model to viewing service.
+* upload a model to viewing service.

-     . you can use the demo desktop sample to upload model to get the urn

-     . or you can take advantage of the "functions reserved for other workflows" in HomeController.cs
+      you can use the demo desktop sample to upload model to get the urn or you can take advantage of the "functions reserved for other workflows" in HomeController.cs

 Demo Workflow:

-.
-Build the sample and deploy it to a website or localhost
+* Build the sample and deploy it to a website or localhost

-. open the website. wait a moment.
-The model will be displayed.
-You may need to clean up the cache of the browser before running
+* Browse to the website with Chrome or Firefox.
+PS.
+You may need to clean up cache of browser before running

-. after the model is displayed.
-Click [Load Model].
+* Click [Load Model].
 The model tree will be listed

-. click any model item, the corresponding object in the viewer will be isolated.
+* Click any model item, the corresponding object in the viewer will be isolated.

-. in the task table:
+* In the task table:

       [add] can add a new task.
 Edit the start date, end date, task type.